J3698/j3698.github.io/_posts/2018-11-23-going-headless-making-the-pi-a-wireless-speaker.markdown

 Line 3 starts the automatic bluetooth connection program from earlier - the ampersand starts the program in the backgroud, so that any audio processing done later can run even as devices are being connected and disconnected.

-After creating the startup script, I ran <span class="code">sudo crontab -e</span>, and at the end of the file, added the following line: <span class="code">@reboot bash /home/pi/viz.sh</span>.
+After creating the startup script, I ran <span class="code">sudo crontab -e</span>, and at the end of the file, added the following line:
+<div class="code">@reboot bash /home/pi/viz.sh</div>
 This line tells cron to run the startup script whenever the Pi reboots.
 Cron has a lot of other functionality too - mostly to run commands at specific times, such as every Tuesday.

 On the version of Raspbian I run, reboot cron jobs don't run.
 To fix this, I ran <span class="code">/etc/init.d/cron start</span>.
 Then I added the line <span class="code">/etc/init.d/cron start</span> to the end of file <span class="code">/etc/rc.local</span>, right before <span class="code">exit 0</span>.